NVIDIA/NeMo/docs/source/nlp/nemo_megatron/gpt/gpt_training.rst

 **Step 3: Train tokenizer**

-Below we will condider 2 options for training data tokenizers: Using pre-built HuggingFace BPE and training and using your own Google Sentencepiece tokenizer.
+Below we will consider 2 options for training data tokenizers: Using pre-built HuggingFace BPE and training and using your own Google Sentencepiece tokenizer.
 Note that only second option allows you to experiment with vocabulary size.

 *Option 1:* Using HuggingFace GPT2 tokenizer files.